XpressAI/xircuits.io/docs/examples/computer-vision/pytorch.md

 1. `Image2TorchTensor`: converts an image loaded from provided path to a Torch tensor.
 2. `TorchModel`: creates a custom Torch model config.
 Ensure that you have used the same model config used in training.
 3. `LoadTorchModelState`: loads a Torch model state from a previously saved .pth.
 You will also need to provide the original Torch model class, in this case the previous `TorchModel`.
 4. `TorchModelPredictFromTensor`: loads performs a prediction given a Torch model configuration, tensor, and class list.
-For this example, we have trained using the fashionMNIST dataset, and therefore the classes are `"T-shirt/top", "Trouser", "Pullover", "Dress", "Coat", "Sandal", "Shirt", "Sneaker", "Bag", "Ankle boot"`.
+For this example, we have trained using the FashionMNIST dataset, and therefore the classes are `"T-shirt/top", "Trouser", "Pullover", "Dress", "Coat", "Sandal", "Shirt", "Sneaker", "Bag", "Ankle boot"`.

 <details>